cea-hpc/modules/doc/source/module.rst

   The value of this option cannot be altered.

+ .. mconfig:: mcookie_check

+  Defines if the Modules magic cookie (``#%Module``) should be checked to determine if a file is a modulefile.
+Defines :envvar:`MODULES_MCOOKIE_CHECK`.

+  .. only:: html

+     .. versionadded:: 5.1

  .. mconfig:: mcookie_version_check

   Defines if the version set in the Modules magic cookie used in modulefile